 Heather always wanted to be a mental health nurse, having worked as a carer for a number of years.
-When she was given the chance by her employer to study for an Open University course in Health Care Practise, she grabbed the opportunity.
+When she was given the chance by her employer to study for an Open University course in Health Care Practice, she grabbed the opportunity.
 Earlier this year, Heather was awarded the Care Apprentice Award at the National Care Awards, as Carers Week begins, she talks about her journey with The OU.

 The thought of studying was intimidating at first, but The OU isn't like a conventional university – study can fit around your life, which suited me as it meant I could continue to work.
 Understandably, your social life has to take a back seat, especially when you have a deadline looming – but it's worth the commitment, when it's something that you really want.